 OVERVIEW: Until the 1980s, Bhutan was largely isolated from the rest of the world by its Himalayan geography, poor infrastructure and poor international relations.
 In 2008 the country adopted a multiparty constitutional democracy and implemented a new constitution that officially protects freedom of religion.
 Most Christians in Bhutan are of Nepali heritage; however, believers are focused on reaching ethnic Bhutanese people with the message of Christ.
-The few Bhutanese Christian leaders in the country are focusing on biblical and ministerial studies.

 MAJOR RELIGION: Tibetan Buddhism.